kastiglione/kastiglione.github.io/_posts/2020-09-11-git-stacked-commits.md

 4. Simple interface, run `git newpr` and `git updatepr`

 The motivating goal is to not have work spread out across many branches.
 Branch switches are context switches, for you and your tools (see: build times).
-Some people use multiple checkouts/worktrees to support multiple branches, which is a not exactly lightweight.
-Instead, this workflow puts all work in progress on your main branch.
+Some people use multiple checkouts/worktrees to support multiple branches, which is not exactly lightweight.
+Instead, this workflow puts all work-in-progress on your main branch.

 ### Benefits